 When undertaking a major renovation, there’s a lot to consider.
 Do you want a modern kitchen with stainless steel appliances?
 Or do you want all new windows in your heritage home?
 Maybe you’re considering changing out your water heater for an electric heat pump water heater?
 It’s tempting to start pinning design inspiration and to focus on what your final project will look like on the outside – but you can save a lot of money in the long run if you spend a little time and effort on what you can’t even see.

-- Appliances: Upgrade your kitchen appliances to stainless steel, Egg-shell white or midnight black and rest assured, as long as the label says ENERGY STAR®, the savings you get will help pay for the new TV you had your eye on.
+Upgrade your kitchen appliances to stainless steel, eggshell white or midnight black and rest assured, as long as the label says ENERGY STAR®, the savings you get will help pay for the new TV you had your eye on.

-- Heat pump: Electric Baseboards are so 20th century.
+Electric baseboards are so 20th century.
 If you want to upgrade your electric heating system to that of the future, consider a heat pump for your year-round heating and cooling needs.
 Before you go futuristic, figure out which heat pump is right for you by speaking to a qualified installer.